Fall 2025 - Spring 2026 Housing Application!

 Housing Applications for 25-26 NEW ACCEPTED students to Capitol Technology University IS NOW AVAILABLE.
 Please DO NOT SUBMIT if you HAVE NOT YET been accepted.

-The housing license will be emailed to you in the upcoming weeks and will have the updated rates for the 25-26 academic year.
+The housing license is available in the 25-26 Housing Application and will have the updated rates for the 25-26 academic year.
 The housing application, housing license, and housing application fee and deposit must be paid to guarantee housing.

 To apply for university housing: